Numerical simulations for channel flow in disordered materials

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rodriguez Milla, Berta Elizabeth, "Numerical simulations for channel flow in disordered materials" (2008).
 Physics - Dissertations.
-Paper 13.
+13.